aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/table/converttohorizontallymergedcells/_index.md

 ### Remarks

-Table cells can be horizontally merged either using merge flags [`HorizontalMerge`](../../cellformat/horizontalmerge) or using cell width [`Width`](../../cellformat/width).When table cell is merged by width property [`HorizontalMerge`](../../cellformat/horizontalmerge) is meaningless but sometimes having merge flags is more convenient way.Use this method to transforms table cells horizontally merged by width to cells merged by merge flags.
+Table cells can be horizontally merged either using merge flags [`HorizontalMerge`](../../cellformat/horizontalmerge) or using cell width [`Width`](../../cellformat/width).

+When table cell is merged by width property [`HorizontalMerge`](../../cellformat/horizontalmerge) is meaningless but sometimes having merge flags is more convenient way.

+Use this method to transforms table cells horizontally merged by width to cells merged by merge flags.

 ### Examples